alexdowad/alexdowad.github.io/_posts/2024-07-12-dont-fuzz-uninstrumented-binary.markdown

 After I fixed that bug and ran the same fuzzer for another 10 seconds... it found another bug.

+This cycle repeated *eleven times*.
+In each case, after fixing one bug, the fuzzer would find the next one, if not within seconds, then at least within a minute.
+After fixing all eleven bugs, I ran the fuzzer for several hours without finding any more.

+Now, get this: the code in which the coverage-guided fuzzer found eleven bugs had passed a test suite with more than **19,000 unit tests!** Further, after writing that library code, I had also fuzzed it for about 30 minutes (not knowing that the dynamic library was uninstrumented).

 🤦🏻‍♂️

 I sure hope I never pull one like that again!